tommadness/KH2Randomizer/helpinfo/faq.md

 # Item Placement Difficulty

 ## What does Seed Item Placement Difficulty mean?
 **Seed Item Placement Difficulty** weights "favorable" checks earlier or later in a world, depending on the setting.
+Details on location weights can be found [here](https://github.com/tommadness/KH2Randomizer/blob/master/helpinfo/itemweights.md)

 Items that are weighted include: